This easy, dairy-free, moist honey cake will fill your house with a wonderfully sweet and spicy scent. It’s my family’s favorite recipe!

 Since there’s no butter in the recipe, only oil, basically you could mix all the ingredients together in a bowl.
 But since this cake can be quite heavy, I start by whisking the eggs with the sugar and honey, which helps to make the cake a bit lighter in texture.
 Then slowly add oil and vanilla extract.
 Then alternate the dry ingredients with the coffee/tea until all is blended together.
 Easy!

 Flavor and Texture

-The signature honey gives the cake sweetness and a delicious flavor, but it’s also packed with other flavorful ingredients such as coffee/tea, cinnamon, cloves, and cardamom so it’s spicy and wonderfully scented.
+The signature honey gives the cake sweetness and a delicious flavor, but it’s also packed with other flavorful ingredients such as coffee/tea, cinnamon, cloves, and cardamom so it’s wonderfully scented.
 I suggest not skipping the cloves as they go perfectly with the honey and help to enhance the flavor, unless you don’t like cloves at all.

 The edges of this cake are crisp and sticky, and the interior is moist and sweet.
 The honey helps to keep this cake moist for several days.
 The cake tastes better a day after it’s made, when the flavors have had time to mellow.

 To take this cake a step further, you can fold some apple cubes (peel and core an apple, then cut into cubes) into the batter, especially if you make it for the holiday, as apple cakes are also popular in Rosh Hashanah.

 I highly recommend to make the cake 1-2 days ahead of time.
 It will taste better and the flavors will be stronger.
 Keep it in the fridge but serve it at room temperature.
 If you want a super fluffy and airy cake, you can use the same recipe but separate the eggs.
 When the recipe calls for mixing eggs with sugar and honey, use only the egg yolks.
 After mixing all the ingredients, whisk the egg whites with a mixer until they form soft peaks, then gently fold into the batter using a spatula.